willbrid/simple-symfony-project/README.md

 # simple-symfony-project
-A basic symfony 4.4 project
+A basic symfony 4.4 project learning from symfonycasts